Christmas: Nativity

-The gospels of Luke and Matthew describe Jesus as being born in Bethlehem to the Virgin Mary.
+The gospels of Luke and Matthew describe Jesus as being born in Bethlehem of Judea to the Virgin Mary.
 In the Gospel of Luke, Joseph and Mary travel from Nazareth to Bethlehem in order to be counted for a census, and Jesus is born there and placed in a manger.
 Angels proclaim him a savior for all people, and three shepherds come to adore him.
 In the Gospel of Matthew, by contrast, three magi follow a star to Bethlehem to bring gifts to Jesus.